Blind calibration of a quantum computer: Discussion and outlook

-Further increases in accuracy could be achieved by running a `hybrid scheme' wherein some calibration parameters that are known a priori with high precision are fixed, while others are found using blind calibration.

-Blind calibration is a general framework and can be applied to any physical platform and its specific error profile.
+Our work raises several questions that we hope will be addressed in the future.
+First, our calibration experiments use data from three qubits, which is enough to calibrate measurement errors with at most next-nearest-neighbor interactions, assuming consistent errors across qubits.
+Probe states supported on more qubits, can be potentially used to detect a larger number of dominant error mechanisms.
+Second, when modeling the measurement errors in the ion-trap system, we expanded them to linear order in the calibration parameters $\xi$.
+In our setting, this approximation was sufficient.
+Our solution to the blind calibration problem using alternating minimization can be straight-forwardly adapted to nonlinear dependencies on the calibration parameter further extending the applicability of the method.
+Third, blind calibration is a general framework and can be applied to any physical platform and its specific error profile.
 Future work should establish the limits to the number and types of calibration errors that can be simultaneously recovered.

-To maximize accuracy we perform optimization over different probe states.
-We limit this optimization to product states since those states can be prepared with highest fidelity, and in order to restrict the optimization space.
+Finally, we limited our optimization over different probe states to product states in order to restrict the optimization space.
 An intriguing problem that we leave open is to develop a detailed theory of sensitivity for blind calibration.
 Identifying properties of good probe states for certain error models would allow us to cheaply identify suitable states sensitive to those errors as the probe system is scaled up.

 \oldaddcontentsline